The 5 Best Nikon FM10 Lenses

-The Nikon FM10 is an excellent 35mm film SLR camera.
-This webpage will cover the 5 best lenses for the Nikon FM10, as well as a few alternative lenses.
+The Nikon FM10 is a great 35mm film SLR camera.
+This page will talk about the 5 best lenses for the Nikon FM10, as well as a few alternative lenses.

-Additional details are below, but if you are limited on time, below is the list:
+More information further down, but if you are limited on time, here is the list:

 - Kit Lens - Nikon 50mm f/1.8 Series E